After Election Day, Here's Where Things Stand

 As it stands:

-That means Republicans would only be able to lose three votes to pass legislation out of the House starting in January.
-That could be a major headache for Rep. Kevin McCarthy, R-Calif. — or whomever becomes the Republican speaker.
+That means, Republicans would only be able to lose three votes to pass legislation out of the House starting in January.
+That could be a major headache for Rep. Kevin McCarthy, R-Calif. — or whomever becomes the Republican speaker — and leaves them vulnerable to losing the House in two years.

-It's also still possible that that number shrinks or expands slightly, depending on what happens — particularly in California's 22nd and 27th districts, which Democrats are targeting but are behind, and in the 47th Congressional District, where Democrat Katie Porter's lead has shrunk to less than 2 points.
+And though he's wounded by these midterm losses, Trump remains the favorite for the Republican presidential nomination, though less of a sure bet.

+It's quite the box for Republican elected officials.
+They will be in charge of maintaining a fragile House majority that would likely have been bigger without election-denying candidates on the ballot and was attained in spite of a leader who craves being the center of attention and whose brand has repeatedly proven toxic in general elections in competitive states and districts.

 To see just how close races are, check out our graphic that shows the margins in each of the remaining uncalled House races.